trevorscott/string_theory_ml/README.md

 *"There are two ways to do great mathematics.
 The first is to be smarter than everybody else.
 The second way is to be stupider than everybody else — but persistent." — Raoul Bott*

-An end-to-end machine learning pipeline for exploring the string theory landscape — built for engineers and curious minds, not just physicists.
+An end-to-end machine learning pipeline for exploring the string theory landscape.

 ---

 ## What Is This?

 This is an **educational and exploratory** project that bridges theoretical physics and deep learning.
-It is not a research paper.
-It's a working pipeline that lets any engineer with a laptop mine the mathematical landscape of string theory, train neural networks on the geometry of hidden dimensions, and explore what it would take to reverse-engineer the shape of our universe.
+It's a working pipeline that lets anyone with a laptop mine the mathematical landscape of string theory, train neural networks on the geometry of our hidden dimensions, and explore what it would take to reverse-engineer the shape of our universe.

 This repo walks you through three things: